dfmdmx/dfmdmx.github.io/mxindustires.md

   * 1 - Sanding machine +- 450cm cube
   * ........

-## Workflow
+## Product workflow
 The workflow divided into manageable segments:

   * **Sales** - Creates the initial product in the cloud with the design request.
   * **Drawing** - Sees the request from the sales team and returns the product ready for manufacturing including cutting time, processes involved and materials needed.
-This is only done when a non parametric product is been generated.
-For example the products in the Initial Products list above go directly from Sales into Cutting.
-  * **Cutting** - This team is the one in charge of machining the g-codes created by the drawing team and preparing the machined parts for the next team.
+  * **Cutting** - This team is the one in charge of machining the g-codes created by the drawing team and preparing the manufactured parts for the next team.
   * **Edge banding** - This process is only used for some laminated plywood projects.
-  * **Packaging** - Involves protecting the work of the others teams for further integration or mailing.
+  * **Packaging** - Involves protecting the work done for further integration or shipping.
-  * **Assembly** - If necessary this team is the one in charge of assembly and Installation.
+  * **Assembly** - If necessary this team is the one in charge of Assembly and Installation.
 Assembly depends on Sales.

+Sales and Assembly does not properly belongs to this workflow and its coordinated by a separate department.

-## Team
+## Internal structure

-The team should be compose of people that reside nearby the workshop and who are capable of performing and improving their job.
+  * **Management** - The management team will be the same for all workshops and sales teams.
+They will all be integrated through the production cloud server.

+  Tasks:
+    * Accounting
+    * Internal task management
+    * Retail purchases and stock control
+    * IT

+  Job titles:
+    * Director (Senior)
+    * Accountant (Senior or outsourced)
+    * Auxiliary Accountant (Junior)

+  * **Sales** - Involves sales outside the storefront services and works alongside the workshop team.
+Its was originally thought as a separate side department and still open for debate.

+  Tasks:
+    * Sales
+    * Shipping
+    * Assembly and Installation (if needed will be provided by an external team)
+    * Client service

+  Job titles:
+    * Salesperson (Senior)

+  * **Workshop** - This team is the backbone of the manufacturing process.

+  Tasks:
+    * Storefront services
+    * Drawing
+    * Cutting
+    * Edge banding
+    * Packaging

+  Job titles:
+    * Workshop manager (Senior)
+    * Designer or similar (Junior)
+    * CNC operator (Junior)
+    * Manufacturing Auxiliary (Junior)

 ## Workspace

-## Location
+## Responsibility
+We need to understand that making this project community based is not enough to justify the materials involved in the production process. *There is no point in dignifying low income housing if Earth is inhabitable.* This project cannot be understood without a future phase in which the materials used are also self manufactured.
+This will allow for the waste product of the machining process to be recycled.

+We still need to further plan this strategy but its main goal is to **#MakePeaceWithBillNye**.

 ## Investment

+## Projection